Everything You Need to Know About Attending the 2021 Fort Lauderdale International Boat Show

-The show is segmented into half a dozen zones of docks and land exhibits featuring everything from first public appearances of new boat models to little buoy keyrings to keep your keys afloat, as well as the latest in nautical fashions, jewelry and accessories
+The show is segmented into half a dozen zones of docks and land exhibits at multiple locations featuring everything from first public appearances of new boat models to little buoy keyrings to keep your keys afloat, as well as the latest in nautical fashions, jewelry and accessories.

 Don’t expect to see it all in one visit.
 If you’re ambitious, plan on attending at least two days – and have a clear priority list of what you want to see.
 Even then, you’ll hear about something you missed that makes it to the top of your list for the following year.

-A one-day ticket to the show comes in at $35.
+One-day show tickets are reasonably priced around $35.
+Ticket prices for the 2021 show will be announced soon.
 There’s nowhere else where you can get up close with some of the world’s most expensive watercraft for that kind of entry price.
-And don't forget, this year for contactless entry, tickets and parking passes must be purchased in advance.

 The show really has something for everyone – from the casual fisherman to the celebrity superyacht shopper in disguise.
 Yeah, it’s not uncommon for internationally known personalities to come to the show incognito.
 So be on the lookout when you’re not ogling beautiful boats.
 You never know who you might be rubbing elbows with.